 Personal service must be made by:

-A sheriff or deputy of the county where service is to be made
+• A sheriff or deputy of the county where service is to be made

-Any person appointed by the court to serve a summons
+• Any person appointed by the court to serve a summons

-Any person authorized to serve process by the state where the service will be made (Private Process Server)
+• Any person authorized to serve process by the state where the service will be made (Private Process Server)

 The server has to identify the party being served and hand the legal papers to him or her and inform him or her that the papers being given are court papers.
-If the party or person being served does not want to take the papers, the papers can be left on the ground in front of him or her.
+If the party or person being served does not want to take the documents, the papers can be left on the ground in front of him or her.
 If he or she takes the papers and tears them up or throws them away, service is still considered to be valid.
-If the defendant is not home, the court documents can be left with a resident of the home, as long as they are at least 14.
-The court documents can not be left on the doorstep if no one is home.
+If the defendant is not home, the court documents can be left with a resident of the home, as long as they are at least 18.
+The court documents cannot be left on the doorstep if no one is home.

 The server then fills out an Affidavit of Proof of Service.
 This document details when, where, and how (in person) the papers were served.
 The server signs the Proof of Service and returns it to you to file in court.